retroj/mowedline-manual/index.md

 Project Status
 --------------

+__August 3, 2015:__ Version 0.2.8 --- simplified configuration syntax;
+window margins; basic window transparency (non-compositing); mowedline can now be used as a library.

+__May 31, 2015:__ Version 0.2.7 --- font support in markup; Emacs package,
+mowedline.el, for updating mowedline from Emacs.

+__February 9, 2013:__ Version 0.2pre2 --- chicken-install mowedline.

 __January 29, 2013:__ Verion 0.2pre1 --- mowedline has been split into two
 programs, mowedline and mowedline-client, to address the problem of simultaneous multiple server starting,